 The ten entries that the judging panel scored the highest have been determined.
-Each finalist is now working on a poster, which will be displayed at the 2019 IFS Agronomic Conference, 12-13 December, Cambridge, UK.
+Each finalist is now working on a poster, which will be displayed in a virtual award event, to be held in December.
 The names of the finalists, their research topics and their affiliations are shown in the table below.

 This year Global Fertilizer Day, 13 October, is being used to celebrate the workers who have kept, and continue to keep, food supplies to people around the world during the covid-19 pandemic.
 Our colleagues at Fertilizers Europe have compiled information on the #FoodHeroes campaign and the role that fertiliser plays within the food chain.